-This has perhaps been most clearly documented in the writing of Prof. Tim Noakes, along with two prominent ex-sports science students from his department the University of Cape Town; Ross Tucker and Jonathan Dugas.
+The changes over time has been most clearly documented in the writings of Prof. Tim Noakes, along with two prominent ex-sports science students from his department at the University of Cape Town; Ross Tucker and Jonathan Dugas.

 Their research into hydration concluded that, in the early 1900s, it was considered best practice to advise athletes to drink nothing, or as little as possible, during all athletic pursuits.